MEDICAI CASE STUDY

 Rather than building one interface that satisfies no one, we've created a three-tier interface strategy.
 Patients see one-click viewing with plain language and simple sharing via link.
 Referring physicians get essential tools with a focus on comparison.

-The Medicai Mobile App provides a streamlined version of the platform, designed for effective medical imaging visualization and collaboration on the go.
-Available on iOS and Android.
+The Medicai Mobile App offers a streamlined version of the platform, designed for effective medical imaging visualization and collaboration on the go.

 3 —